 It’s a crucial process that you shouldn’t skip, because it will help to ensure that the bamboo floors won’t buckle or bow due to humidity in the years to come.

 The method is simple.
 All you do is clear and clean the basement ready for installation, close all outside windows and doors, and unwrap the planks from their plastic wrapping.
 Then leave the planks for the period of time noted in your test results – a minimum of 72 hours – before installing.

-This means that if something goes wrong with the flooring while under warranty, you’ll be able to get your money back or have another floor installed for free, unless you did something to cause the damage.
+This means that if something goes wrong with the flooring while under warranty, you’ll be able to get your money back or have it replaced for free, unless you did something to cause the damage.